flavorjones/git-rake/README.txt

           get away with only pushing the submodules when we push the superproject.

+        * Parsing the output from various 'git' commands is prone to breakage if the git crew starts modifying some of the strings.

         * There should probably be some unit/functional tests.
+See previous item.

 Anyway, the code is all up on github.
 Go hack it, and send back patches!